 LPC graduates have certain advantages over other aspiring solicitors, especially if you have been working for many years as a legal assistant, paralegal, legal clerk, foreign attorney or similar.
 Now the SQE, or ‘super exam’, opens the door to non-law graduates who wish to pursue a future career in law.
 Since the exam is competitive and comparative, the legal knowledge and experience, which many LPC grads already possess, provides you with a serious advantage over other categories of candidates.

-Before qualifying as solicitors of England and Wales, many members of our team completed the LPC course at the top UK universities, such as Nottingham Law School, University of Law and BPP.
+Before qualifying as solicitors of England and Wales, many members of our team completed the LPC course at the top UK universities, such as Nottingham Law School, University of Law, University of West England and BPP.
 Also, having first-hand experience of passing the QLTS after completion of the LPC, we have been successfully assisting the LPC graduates to clear the examination.
 Due to the introduction of the SQE, we have developed a tailored ‘SQE2 LPC’ package to effectively address the needs of this category of applicants.
+In order to access the package, you must register on the SUPERexam platform.
+All training is conducted via the platform, where you can book 1-to-1 SQE2 mock sessions.

 Common reasons LPC graduates fail (based on QLTS OSCE experience / equivalent to SQE2)